 Of course, Viking history is also full of violence.
-From their brutal raids on England to their slave trading and drug-fueled combat, the Norse people of the Viking Age (between 790 and 1066 CE) cut a swath through history.
-They also left a mark in the form of prosperous cities, archaeological ruins, and breathtaking sagas.Here are some things you might not have known about the Vikings - or maybe you did, and just didn't know they were true.
+From their brutal raids on England to their slave trading and drug-fueled combat, the Norse people of the Viking Age (between the 790s and 1066 AD) cut a swath through history.
+They also left a mark in the form of prosperous cities, archaeological ruins, and breathtaking sagas.

-Vikings Didn't Wear Horned Helmets
+Viking Warriors Didn't Wear Horned Helmets